10 ways to have other people do your grocery shopping, and what it will cost you

 Windows: Delivery in one to three business days after order confirmation.

-Tricks: Restaurants often have access to higher grades of beef, like U.S. Agriculture Department “Prime” and “Choice,” so this could be your chance to sample a better steak than you would find in many grocery stores.
+Tricks: Restaurants often have access to higher grades of beef, such as U.S. Agriculture Department “Prime” and “Choice,” so you can sample a better steak than you would find in many grocery stores.

 A clever way to get anything — whether it’s produce, dairy or proteins — delivered to your home is to sign up for a local farm share.
 You can find a CSA (Community Supported Agriculture) near you at Local Harvest or Modern Farmer.
 Here’s a sample of one that operates in the Washington area.

-Washington’s Green Grocer
+●Washington’s Green Grocer

-Where: District of Columbia, Maryland, Virginia and Delaware beach towns.
+Where: The District, Maryland, Virginia and Delaware beach towns.

 Membership: Not required.